ryoo987/autoeditgui/README.md

 # autoeditgui

 ## Project Purpose
-This project aims to provide a user-friendly GUI for the Auto Editor CLI.
+This project aims to provide a user-friendly GUI for the Auto-Editor CLI but with a few more added features.
 This GUI is designed for personal use.
+Added features include: audio analysis summary, serving to allow users to make educated decisions on auto-cutting their video.

 ## Copyright Notice
 © [2024] [Rina Yoo].
 All rights reserved.